 Color and Appearance

-The main benefit of alder lumber is the wood’s unique reddish to light brown color variations.
+I have to say, one of the standout features of alder wood is its fascinating color spectrum.
+I’m talking reddish hues to light browns.
 And since it has a good finish, the output blends well when painted or stained.
 However, it’s crucial to remember that the wood surface’s colors may vary in the sapwood and the heartwood.

 Density and Hardness

 Despite its availability, you should know that alder materials are not as dense or hard as other hardwood options.
 Based on its Janka hardness scale results, it only ranges around 590 lbf or 2,624 N.

 Is it a Hardwood or Softwood?

 Although alder lumber is categorized under the hardwood family, it has a soft density and hardness.
 It’s in league with soft hardwood materials like yellow pine, poplar, and cypress.

 However, don’t underestimate its durability.
 I’ve worked with alder on numerous projects and found it to be surprisingly resistant to cracking.
 Alder lumber also remains durable when exposed to wet and dry conditions.

 Alder Grade: Why are the Grades Different?

 Unlike other wood materials, alder lumber comes in 20 different grades.
 Since this wood type captures distinct qualities, manufacturers sell alder based on their set grading system.
 Nevertheless, these metrics are similar to the National Hardwood Lumber Association’s standards.